onkernel/ts-stagehand-google-cua-agent/README.md

 ## What It Does

-This app uses Gemini 2.5's computer use capabilities to autonomously navigate websites and complete tasks.
+This app uses [Gemini 2.5's computer use model](https://blog.google/technology/google-deepmind/gemini-computer-use-model/) capabilities to autonomously navigate websites and complete tasks.
 The example task searches for Kernel's company page on YCombinator and writes a blog post about their product.

 ## Setup